We're helping wildlife affected by fires

 Sydney Metropolitan Wildlife Service was formed in May 1997, by a large group of experienced wildlife carers, to meet the specific needs of urban wildlife in the Sydney metropolitan area.
 Sydney Wildlife runs a Wildlife Mobile Care Unit, staffed by experienced volunteer veterinarians, that travelled to fire grounds to rescue and treat injured and fire-affected wildlife.

 Wombat Care Bundanoon cares for orphaned, injured and manged wombats and was established to help, advise, support and educate people in the Southern Highlands to understand these strong and intelligent animals.
 John Creighton, WCB founder, has engaged in a proactive approach in response to Australia's bushfires.
-John played a key role in the Southern Highlands fire-affected zones where he provided supplementary feed to bushfire-affected wombats and other native wildlife.
+John played a key role in the Southern Highlands fire-affected zones where he provided supplementary feed and water stations to bushfire-affected wombats and other native wildlife.

 Friends of the brush-tailed rock-wallaby was formed in 1995 by residents in Kangaroo Valley.
 Their aim is to increase the numbers of brush-tailed rock-wallabies by reducing threats to its survival and to create a better environment for the species to breed.
 One of the Kangaroo Valley colonies were impacted by Australia's bushfires and other colonies have been badly affected by drought.
 Friends of the brush-tailed rock-wallaby have provided supplementary food (sweet potato), and predator control, for the bushfire-affected rock-wallaby colony at Kangaroo Valley and have so far ensured their survival as per the monitoring camera data.
 The Friends use digital camera monitoring to determine the exact numbers of individuals that have survived the bushfires and the level of threat by predators such as foxes, cats and wild dogs.